Documentation

 If a #

-character is placed at the beginning of the leaf text (right after ^
+character is placed at the beginning of a label or leaf text (right after ^

-if there is one), the leaf text is enclosed in a paire of square brackets (e.g. [NP #text]
+if there is one), the text is enclosed in a pair of square brackets (e.g. [#NP text]

 is placed at the beginning of the leaf text, a rectangle is drawn instead of brackets.